Mookeis/CP317-W2018-G3/documents/Subby-Design.md

 ### 4.1.4.
 Control Flow
-*	Data will transmit between client and PostgreSQL database.
-Client interacts with the PostgreSQL database using [PHP Data Objects (PDO)](http://php.net/manual/en/book.pdo.php) API.
-It allows performing the common database operations in PHP such as creating new tables, inserting data, updating data, querying data, deleting data and so on.
-Once the connection is established successfully, client will directly send query to database and database will respond corresponding answers to client.
+*	Data transmitted from the client will be saved in a PostgreSQL database.
+The client interacts with the web server, which uses the `django.db` database adapter to perform common operations such as inserting, updating, and querying data.
+This database adapter will also allow for the creation of data migrations to create schemas and tables as necessary in development and production.
+The client will not have direct database access- all communication will be handled by the web server.

 ## 4.2 Project Deployment